wafa116/portfolio-business-intelligence-analyst/README.md

 <u><strong>Tools:</strong></u> Excel, Microsoft Word Office, PowerPoint.

 ### Project 3: Query a database with SQL

+##### Description:
+The goal of the project is to review the insurance contract prices of the company Dat’Assur Habitation to stand out from the competition.
+They want customers to pay based on their profile, location, whether they are owners or tenants, and whether they have a house or an apartment...

+##### Tasks performed:

+* The execution of SQL queries to extract the data you need.
+* Writing the presentation with a description of the methodology and the steps followed.

+<u><strong>Tools:</strong></u> Excel, Microsoft Word Office, PowerPoint, SQL.

 ### Project 4: Collect data in compliance with GDPR standards
 ### Project 5: Query a database with SQL to track customer satisfaction
 ### Project 6:  Optimize stock management for a store by cleaning its data